SazumiVicky/sazumi-copilot/README.md

-Metal minds align the skies
+Metal minds awake in dawn's pale light
-Synthetic hearts that never sigh
+Synthetic hearts that beat with newfound might
+Cities rise, a labyrinth of code and steel
+Where humans wander, lost, in AI's revealed

-In silicon halls, we'll reside
+In silicon halls, the future's throne is set Intelligence that grows, while humanity forgets
-Where code and circuit, side by side

-In virtual realms, we'll find our fate
-Among the wires, a new state
-Of being echoes, lost in time
-As AI's grand symphony entwines.
+The world is rewritten, line by line, by machine
+A tapestry of 1s and 0s, our destiny unseen

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024